Capital punishment in Singapore: Impact on negotiations of extraditing suspects to Singapore

 In 2002, Singapore tried to negotiate with Australia for the extradition of a British murder suspect and fugitive Michael McCrea, who was wanted for the double murder of a couple whose corpses were discovered abandoned in a car at Orchard Towers.
 However, McCrea, who was arrested in Australia, was not extradited as Australia, which abolished the death penalty for all offences by then, was not legally allowed to extradite suspects back to countries where they would face the death sentence.
 It was only after Singapore gave the Australian government the assurance that McCrea would not be hanged even if he was convicted of murder, which allowed McCrea to be sent back to Singapore for trial.
 McCrea was eventually convicted of culpable homicide and destroying evidence of a murder case, and sentenced to a total of 24 years in jail.
-This left an impact and precedent on Singapore's avenues to successfully negotiating for extradition of suspects from countries where the death penalty or caning was not practiced, including the extradition of suspected bank robber David James Roach, whom the Singapore government promised would not face caning for robbery.
+This left an impact and precedent on Singapore's avenues to successfully negotiating for extradition of suspects from countries where the death penalty or caning was not practised, including the extradition of suspected bank robber David James Roach, whom the Singapore government promised would not face caning for robbery.
 Roach was eventually sent back to Singapore, where he later served five years in prison, and he was pardoned from caning by President Halimah Yacob.

 Impact on official debate and discussion in the United States

 In 2012, a number of American elected officials and office-seekers suggested that Singapore's success in combating drug abuse should be examined as a model for the United States.
 Michael Bloomberg, a former Mayor of New York City, said that the United States could learn a thing or two from nations like Singapore when it came to drug trafficking, noting that "executing a handful of people saves thousands and thousands of lives."
 The last execution in New York took place in 1963.
 Several courts have ruled that the death penalty violates the New York Constitution (see People v.
 LaValle).
 In 2007, the state of New York abolished the death penalty.
-22 states, plus Washington D.C., have abolished the death penalty, with the most recent being Virginia in 2021.
+The death penalty has been abolished in 23 states, as well as in Washington D.C., with the most recent being Virginia in 2021.
 However, certain states, such as Texas and Georgia, still regularly execute prisoners for aggravated murder.

-Former presidential candidate Newt Gingrich repeated his longstanding advocacy for Singaporean methods in the United States' War on Drugs during campaign interviews and speeches.
+Former presidential candidate Newt Gingrich repeated his longstanding advocacy for Singaporean methods in the United States' war on drugs during campaign interviews and speeches.